 Request a custom quote for a private tour

-Pisa's name derives from an Etruscan word meaning "outfall" - the outlet formed by a river as it flows into the sea.
-Renown worldwide for its Leaning Tower, Pisa boasts thousand-year history reaching its golden age during the maritime republic.
-Every 4 years since 1956 boats from the 4 historic republics (Pisa, Venice, Genoa and Amalfi) re-enact a naval battle during the Historic Regata on the Arno River.
+The name Pisa comes from an Etruscan word meaning "outfall" - the outlet formed by a river as it flows into the sea.
+Famous around the world for its Leaning Tower, the city boasts a thousand-year-old history that reached its highest point at the time of the Maritime Republics.
+Every 4 years since 1956, boats from the 4 historic republics (Pisa, Venice, Genoa and Amalfi) re-enact a naval battle during the Historic Regatta on the Arno River.

-The cities other beauties are the Baptistery, who's construction took 200 years!, the Duomo and on the same Piazza "dei Miracoli" (Square of Miracles) home to many of the city's most beautiful attractions is the imposing Camposanto (sacred burial ground).
-To the right of the Camposanto is the marble-covered cathedral, a masterpiece of Pisan Romanesque architecture built in the early 1600s.
+The cities other beauties are the Baptistery, whose construction took 200 years!, the Duomo and the imposing Camposanto (sacred burial ground), all located on the famous Piazza dei Miracoli (Square of Miracles).
+To the right of the Camposanto is the marble-covered cathedral, a masterpiece of Pisan Romanesque architecture, built in the early 1600s.
 The famous Leaning Tower rises directly behind the cathedral.

 Pisa is also a nice visit for other less known reasons:

-The Museum of Computing Machinery: a fascinating journey into the history of Computing, just few steps from the Piazza dei Miracoli.
+- The Museum of Computing Machinery: a fascinating journey into the history of Computing, just a few steps from the Piazza dei Miracoli.

-Pisa can also proudly offer nice wide beaches overlooking the Tirrenean sea, provinding a further reason of interest, along with its thermal baths....
+Pisa can also proudly offer nice wide beaches overlooking the Tyrrhenian Sea, providing a further reason of interest, along with its thermal baths...